Torry Hill

 Torry Hill, in Kent, England, is the family estate of the Leigh-Pemberton (formerly Pemberton Leigh) line.
 It is on the boundary of Frinsted and Milstead, approximately 3 km due southwest of Kingsdown hamlet.

 The estate typifies a style of environmental management encouraged by downland landed gentry.
 What was once simple enclosed farmland has been variously sculpted into ornamental parkland through a process of tree thinning, augmentation and managed grazing.
-The estate property includes eccentric country house follies such as a private cricket ground (which has been in use since the mid-19th century) and, alongside Linton Park, Wallsworth Hall, Downham Hall, High Elms (Orpington), Heythrop Park and Glyndebourne Manor, one of the few private Eton Fives court in the world.
+The estate property includes eccentric country house follies such as a private cricket ground (which has been in use since the mid-19th century) and, alongside Linton Park, Wallsworth Hall, Downham Hall, High Elms (Orpington), Heythrop Park and Glyndebourne Manor, one of the few private Eton Fives courts in the world.
 The association of the estate with leisure pursuits, particularly of the upper classes, is evident from at least the mid-19th century as illustrated by one report in a local newspaper: